elabor8/dockertalk/README.md

       - "com.docker.aws.lb.arn=${ACM_CERT_ARN}"
 ```

+### Get everyone to vote via the custom domain

+Which the most popular pet?
+Cats or Dogs?

 ### Alternative: no custom domain - using path routing

 There will be no TLS termination on the ELB using this method (Traefik does supports TLS itself but that is beyond the scope of this tutorial).